SyedMujtabaAshar/A-Lightweight-Hybrid-YOLO-Based-Framework-for-Real-Time-Skin-burn-Detection-and-Classification/README.md

-# A Lightweight Hybrid YOLO Framework for Real-Time Skin Burn Detection and Classification
+# A Lightweight Hybrid YOLO-Based Framework for Real-Time Skin Burn Detection and Classification

 A lightweight object-detection model that localizes skin burns and classifies their severity into **first-, second-, and third-degree** in real time.

-The proposed model (Experiment 2) keeps the **YOLOv8n** detection framework but replaces its backbone with the lighter, **C3k2-based YOLOv11n backbone** — achieving competitive accuracy at a fraction of the computational cost.
+The proposed model keeps the **YOLOv8n** detection framework but replaces its backbone with the lighter, **C3k2-based YOLOv11n backbone** — achieving competitive accuracy at a fraction of the computational cost, making it suitable for resource-limited clinical settings.

 ---